 Empowered Women Book Club

-With all the recent changes and uncertainty in the world, I want to get together and chat about memoir and true stories by women who made bold choices and defied societal expectations.
+With all the recent changes and uncertainty in the world, I wanted to bring people together and chat about bold memoirs by women who defied societal expectations.
 Books that incite us to think about what makes an empowered woman.
 What choices do they make or fail to make?
 How do they recover and become who they want to be?

-I'm delighted to have launched the book club with my mother and fellow memoirist, Dr Djenane Nakhle, who recently published her memoir, Finding Home: From Cairo to New York.
-Book club discussions are not recorded, but you can view our interview here.
+I co-host the book club with my mother and fellow memoirist, Dr Djenane Nakhle, who published her memoir, Finding Home: From Cairo to New York in December 2024.
+You can view our interview here.

 opened book on brown soil